Inflectra/spira-documentation/docs/Reporting/Custom-Report-Tables.md

 !!! info "How to use this page"
     Spira has a number of database views available for creating custom reports using ESQL queries.
 Below, each available table is listed with all of their exact field names.

-    Many tables have a single field shown in **bold** - these are the Primary Keys for that table, which means that field can be used as the unique identifier for each row of data.
+    Many tables have a single field shown in *italic* - these are the Primary Keys for that table, which means that field can be used as the unique identifier for each row of data.

 ## Artifact Associations
 | R_ArtifactAssociations    |